microsoft/NetPassage/README.md

     d.
 Select **OK** and retry running `NetPassage` via Visual Studio for Mac.

+### Note about response message headers

+By default, NetPassage adds the following header to all response messages in order to support rendering web page responses: `Content-Type: "text/html; charset=UTF-8"`.

+This may impact scenarios where the client may want to instead return other content-types (e.g. pure JSON documents).

 ## Acknowledgments

 Part of this code is based on the work that [Gabo Gilabert](https://github.com/gabog) did in his project [here](https://github.com/gabog/AzureServiceBusBotRelay).